-We’re excited to announce our official 2025 litter plans!
+We’re excited to announce our August 2025 litter plans!

-Our dogs are family.
-They are health tested and cleared for breed specific genetic diseases and orthopedic faults (details on “The Dogs” page), as well as fed a partial raw diet.
-Puppies are socialized in our pack and with strangers, weaned onto a raw diet before going to their homes and allowed to play outdoors to encourage strong immune systems.
-We follow the Jean Dodds vaccination protocol and care for the whole pack as holistically as possible in order to promote long, healthy lives in both our adult dogs and puppies.
+Our dogs and puppies are family.
+The adult dogs are health tested (no corners cut) and cleared for breed-specific genetic diseases and orthopedic faults (details on “The Dogs” page), as well as fed a partial raw diet.
+Puppies are socialized in our pack and with strangers, cats, chickens, ducks, rabbits and whatever other critters we may have running around the farm.
+We perform early neurological stimulation (ENS) on our puppies, and support some aspects of Puppy Culture as a part of our puppy husbandry.
+Our puppies are weaned onto a raw diet before going to their homes and allowed to play outdoors to encourage strong immune systems.
+We follow the Jean Dodds vaccination protocol (delayed administration/far apart between series) and care for the whole pack as holistically as possible in order to promote long, healthy lives in both our adult dogs and puppies.
+Puppies are dewormed, microchipped and thoroughly examined by their veterinarian before going to their new homes.
+Deliveries within the southeast are usually available for a fee.
+We rarely ship, but can arrange to fly puppies with a personal puppy nanny in some cases.

-We require a NON-REFUNDABLE holding fee to reserve a puppy, which is about a third of the total cost of a puppy–this insures us that you are serious and committed about waiting in line for when the puppy is ready.
+We require a NON-REFUNDABLE holding fee to reserve a puppy, which insures us that you are serious and committed about waiting in line for when the puppy is ready.
 If for some reason we are unable to provide you a puppy, the holding fee will be returned.
 As always, keep a watch our social media pages for the most recent news.

 How To Apply